-In 2006, partners began to talk about the decline in quality of local shellfishing waters, mainly due to stormwater pollution.
-The North Carolina Coastal Federation teamed up with Brunswick County, state agencies and the Environmental Protection Agency (EPA) to prepare a study and restoration plan for the river.
+In 2006, partners began to talk about the decline in the quality of local shellfishing waters, mainly due to stormwater pollution.
+The Coastal Federation teamed up with Brunswick County, state agencies, and the Environmental Protection Agency (EPA) to prepare a study and restoration plan for the river.
 The plan targets simple solutions to infiltrate rain and reduce polluted runoff.

-Many dedicated partners are working together to implement the plan.
+Many dedicated partners worked together to install several stormwater retrofit projects in the watershed.
 Funding for these projects was made possible by the Estuary Restoration Act, North Carolina Attorney General’s Environmental Enhancement Program, Community Conservation Assistance Program, and the EPA Section 319 Grant Program.
 Below is a sampling of our most recent accomplishments to restore the Lockwood Folly River.

 Street Side Swales — 2015

-In partnership with the Town of Oak Island, the federation constructed a series of swales along the right-of-ways at six town-owned streets.
-Pervious pavement was also installed at one site.
+In partnership with the Town of Oak Island, the Federation constructed a series of swales along the right-of-ways at six town-owned streets.
+The pervious pavement was also installed at one site.
 The swales store and infiltrate polluted stormwater demonstrating effective options for managing it in a coastal community.

 Lakes of Lockwood Subdivision — 2014

 Neighbors in the Lakes of Lockwood partnered with the Federation to install 54 rain barrels, eight rain gardens, and native plants throughout their community to reduce the amount of polluted runoff entering the river.

 The Federation partnered with Brunswick County Habitat for Humanity and the Brunswick County Cooperative Extension Service to install rain gardens, native landscaping, and rain barrels on Habitat homes.

 Oyster Habitat Restoration — 2014